tregis-cloud/hw-01-code-refactor/README.md

 Installation: NA

-Usage: After accessing the website, you will get the landing page that will have three menu items: options to choose from in the headser: <Search Engine Optimizatio> <Online Reputation Management> and <Social Media Marketing>.
+Usage: After accessing the website, you will get the landing page that will have three menu items: <Search Engine Optimizatio> <Online Reputation Management> and <Social Media Marketing>.
 Hitting on anyone of these links will take you to the associated section of the page that will give a short description of each.
 ![](./assets/images/LandingPage.png)
 ![](./assets/images/MainSection.png)

-￼￼￼Credits: The codeacady site was very helpful in understanding samatic html: https://www.codecademy.com/learn/learn-html/modules/learn-semantic-html
-Also a big shoutout to the TA's manning the breakout room, in particular Peter Colela.
+￼￼￼Credits: Big shoutout to the TA's manning the breakout rooms.

 License: NA